HymavathiBonamsetty/AI-ML-Based-Mapping-of-Planetary-Morphology/README.md

 ## Dataset
 The dataset comprises various high-resolution planetary images, which include:
 - Satellite imagery and telescope-captured images.
-- Images categorized by feature types (e.g., craters, valleys, mountains) to aid supervised training.
+- Images categorized by feature to aid supervised training.

 **Note**: The dataset may be subject to specific licensing agreements, and is not included in this repository.